BUCS110-B1-Fall2024/final-project-michael/template_final_project-master/README.md

 A game of pong where a player will try to keep the ball in play for as long as possible.
 There will be a ball and controllable walls.
 When the ball hits a wall, the ball will go the opposite direction and the score will increase.
 There are two gamemodes, one for unlimited plays and the other where there are only two tries.

+**** I mistook the controller file for the main so it has to be ran through the controller file in src
 ***

 ## GUI Design